modware-org/docs/README.md

 ### Monitoring and report
 Another key deliverable is a detailed report and executive presentation that provides Softreck’s assessment for the customer’s desired connectivity/integration platform maturity.

+## Offer

+Now, through the use of innate technology such as Open API and Deep-Link connections, you can integrate that service into your business platform.

+Whether it’s through embedded technology or something as simple as a booking widget, your clients can now access our booking system directly.
+We’ll even offer you a return on any reservations made.

+Turning a clever feature into a profitable solution.